penghaihuhu/learngit/readme.txt

-Git is a version control system.
-Git is free software.

-NO
 Update
-Git is a distributed version control system.
+Git is a distributed version control system GPL.
 Git is free software.